Load your Meisterplan data in Microsoft Power BI so your reports look the way you and your management are used to.

 The Portfolio Report Template as an Example

 The Portfolio Report Template depicts typical reports for different kinds of portfolio overviews and dashboards.
-You can also use it as an example for connecting MS Power BI with the Reporting API.
+You can also use it as an example for connecting Power BI with the Reporting API.
 For example, see the data transformation, the conjunction of tables or the use of dynamic filter parameters.

 All user-specific data is put in as "parameters" that can be easily adapted in the UI.
 Because of this, the URLs do not need to be modified by the user.